Silica Dust Exposure Objective Test Data – the Table 1 Alternative

 OSHA’s regulations demand that you control silica dust exposure no matter how inconvenient your workspace makes it.
 If you work in an environment where your power tool system is too big to adequately provide silica dust protection, Table 1 guidelines won’t be enough.

-At that point, Paragraph D will take effect – Objective Data.
+At that point, Paragraph D takes effect – Objective Data.

 This requires you to conduct independent testing with specific documentation on exposure levels.
 It also outlines what steps a worker must take to stay below the PEL (0.5mg/m3: 50 micrograms per cubic meter) over a time-weighted eight-hour day.
 In other words, you need specific tools, accessories, and methods that prove you can keep your crew under the limits.